codecop/javaclass-rb/Readme.txt

 == Motivation

 I am still doing Java most of the time.
-I used to be quite enthusiatic about it, but after 9 years I can see the advantages of being a polyglot.
+I used to be quite enthusiatic about it, but after 11 years I can see the advantages of being a polyglot.
 So I use Ruby for all kind of stuff, just for fun.
-Recently I needed some Java class analysis and happened to write it with Ruby.
+When I needed some Java class analysis I wrote it with Ruby.
 As I am a puritan, I did not want to call javap from my script, so I started disassembling the class files, which might be the the base for some serious static code analysis tools.
 (I started adding methods to that end...)